memfault/interrupt/_posts/2024-06-27-updating-nvidia-jetson-with-memfault.md

 ---

 <!-- excerpt start -->

 NVIDIA offers one of the most comprehensive SDKs for developers of AI-heavy products.
 It includes a development kit that can emulate other devices in the lineup (Jetson AGX Orin DK), a simpler development kit for “entry-level” products (Jetson Orin Nano DK), a ton of exciting software libraries, AI models and even more examples of how to use them.
 It’s truly outstanding and out of the box shows up as a Ubuntu workstation which will feel very familiar.

 However, it can be a bit daunting to figure out how to take this workstation experience and turn it into a headless unit that you can ship to customers far away and update remotely.

 <!-- excerpt end -->

-In this article, I will walk you through building a simpler image, based on NVIDIA Jetson Linux and updating it via Memfault OTA service.
+In this article, I will walk you through building a customized image of NVIDIA Jetson Linux and updating it via Memfault OTA service.

 ## Pre-requisites